kkilobyte/ditch-cros/readme.md

 2. No Windows *at all*.
 3. Screen doesn't initialize on some MT8192 Chromebooks.
 4. Touchscreen might not work for some.
+5. Requires key combo on boot (if you use the Ctrl+U method).
 ## Shim
 1. Relies on a leaked RMA shim - thus 90% of Chromebooks aren't supported at all.
 2. Relies on a glorified chroot.